 Dunmow Excellence in Education Project (DEEP)

-Our group will be known as the Dunmow Excellence in Education Partnership or “DEEP”.
-It has ten primary schools; Dunmow St Mary’s, Felsted, Great Bardfield, Great Dunmow, Great Easton, Moreton, Rodings, Stebbing, Thaxted and Flitch Green.
+Our group is known as the Dunmow Excellence in Education Partnership or “DEEP”.
+It has nine primary schools; Dunmow St Mary’s, Felsted, Great Bardfield, Great Dunmow, Great Easton, Rodings, Stebbing, Thaxted and Flitch Green.
 The schools have a long history of successful collaboration.
 The group is already active in providing initial teacher training, training for learning support assistants and joint training and development opportunities for all schools’ staff.
 The schools also work closely with Cambridge University in education research projects.

 Providing high quality opportunities for children is a priority.
 Some children have already taken part in joint activities with other schools in the group this year, for example, internet safety talks for year 6.
 Children in Year 4 performed in the concert in Thaxted Church along with children from two other primary schools.
 The year 5 children will be taking part in a careers fair.
 Sports fixtures and festivals are organised through the partnership.